 Pat Fry: I’m not going to be happy until we are clearly quickest 13 February, 2013 Pat Fry As technical director of Ferrari, Pat Fry has arguably the most pressurised job in Formula 1 as he is expected to deliver a car that this year will give Fernando Alonso and Felipe Massa a chance to compete for the title from the outset of the season, as opposed to playing catch-up all year in the ‘complex’ F2012 they used last year.
 Fry spoke about the team’s 2013 challenger – the Ferrari F138.
 Felipe Massa Ferrari F138 Fry is also responsible for the technical staffing revolution that has taken place at Maranello over the past couple of years, not only to develop the current car but also to tackle the 2014 new turbo era project.
 He revealed, “Among the changes made to our structure has been the appointment of two Deputy Chief Designers.
 With some big changes coming through it’s a better way to organise ourselves, when we need to run two concurrent car projects.
 This year’s car is more of an evolution than a revolution, based on similar concepts to the F2012 and in all the little areas of performance where we think we can gain something, we have looked for those gains.
 The car has changed in subtle ways, some areas more than others, but in general, the F138 is a development of last year’s car.”
 Fry concedes that the fact that Ferrari fought tooth and nail until the very last lap of final race of the 2012 season impacted on the F138, “I think that is something that all the top teams will say.
 In a way we were fortunate that we had already made the previously mentioned changes to our structure, as we were able to keep pushing on with last year’s car, while still being in reasonable shape for developing this year’s one.
 The biggest challenge was the aerodynamic side of things, as we started maybe three months later than is normal.
 We have quite a lot of catching up to do: we will have some new parts for the second test and then another big upgrade for the third and final one, so lots of changes coming through.”
 Ferrari F138 The Ferrari technical boss explains the thinking behind the creation of two departments within the team, to tackle the vastly different technical aspects of the 2014 specification car, “The fact that the 2014 car will be very different – aerodynamically the exhaust effect is changed with the turbo and exhaust positions being different, the front wing development will be new, while the rear wing constitutes another major change – means that a lot of our 2013 work will not carry over, which will put an increased work load on aero departments and the design department as well.”
 “However, I think the design side is working very well with the changes we made, working in conjunction with the power unit team.
 Having said that, there’s a huge amount of work to do on both car projects and we have to get to work early on the 2014 car to be in a good position,” admitted Fry The fact that Alonso came so close to winning the title, in a car which more often than not was way down the pecking order, was in the Spaniard’s own words a ‘miracle’ but augers well for the team should the F138 be a title contender from the first race in Melbourne.
 Ferrari F138 Fry explains how the Italian team are leaving no stone unturned in their quest for success this season, “Apart from the car itself, you have to go after every last little bit of performance.
 We have reviewed all last year’s races, to see what we did right and what we did wrong, in terms of strategy and we need to learn from that.
 We are trying to improve our pit stops still further and we have made some changes in that area.
 Hopefully we can gain another couple of tenths off our pit stop time.
 On average, we were consistently the best in this area last year, but you cannot afford to stand still, otherwise you find yourself dropping behind: we need to catch up to the level of teams that were quicker in pure speed terms even if they had more problems at their pit stops.
 We could say we were lucky at times last year on the reliability front, but you make your own luck and it reflects on the amount of work done back here at the factory: we must continue to work to be as good or even better on this front this year.”
 Is Fry pleased with the F138?
 The Englishman deliberated long and hard before answering: “In the last eighteen months to two years we have made major changes to our methodology and we are partway through a process and I am pleased with the progress we have made so far.
 But for me, our progress can never be quick enough and I feel we still have quite a lot to do to improve.
 I am never going to be happy unless we arrive in Melbourne and prove to have the quickest car.
 In terms of the launch car, we have done a good job on the mechanical installation and the design, we have hit all our stiffness targets and saved a lot of weight.
 However, we cannot hide the fact that, aerodynamically, the launch car is a long way behind where we are in the wind tunnel today.
 We will have a better idea of what our true performance level is come the third test but I’m not going to be happy until we are clearly quickest.”
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.